coffee-and-tea/CodeOfAvent2020/README.md

 Input to programming instructions, parse through input and simulate execution.
 Remind me of compiler construction class.
 Part one: use additional space to store execution records extra space O(n) n is line of code.
 Complexity: O(n) Part two: Need to remember execution state of the code, using a deep first search.
-Complexity of O(n*n).
+Complexity of O(n*n), space complexity O(n*n) to store executed instructions
 Is there a better solution with less complexity?